-- ensuring asset allocations for different investment options are consistent with the time horizon of each; and - the use of specialist external investment managers to manage Funds SA's cash and fixed interest portfolios.
+- Ensuring asset allocations of different investment products are consistent with the time horizon of each. - The use of specialist external investment managers to manage Funds SA's cash and fixed income portfolios. - The Scheme's receivables and payables are non-interest bearing.
+The carrying amounts of these assets approximate to fair value.